 - Northern transportation;

-- System uncertainty and resilience.
+- Network operations in emergencies; system uncertainty and resilience.

 Although these topics are wide-ranging, they are held together by a common theme of large-scale transportation systems analysis.